mattneub/RubyFrontier/README.md

 In February 2023, I discovered that RubyFrontier wasn't working on my current system (Monterey), so I tweaked it to work under Ruby 3.1.2.

+In December 2025, Ruby 4.0.0 was released, and I updated RubyFrontier to work with it.
+This mostly involved changing some of my scripts to accommodate changes in Haml 6.0 and later; also I had to monkey-patch some code in TextMate's own bundles, correcting the syntax for when we call it and it runs under Ruby 4.0.0.

 For past history and version number, see the file "HISTORY" (inside the bundle).